Intra ID service principals: Audit expiring secrets and certificates

 Terraform

 The client executing the code must have Terraform installed.
-Terraform is free to use and can be installed using the Install Terraform Guide, on the hashicorp homepage.
+Terraform is free to use and can be installed using the Install Terraform Guide, on the HashiCorp homepage.

 Azure CLI

 To use Terraform with Azure, you’ll need the Azure CLI.
-Please refer to the Microsoft Learn for installation instructions.
+Please refer to Microsoft Learn for installation instructions.

 Files

-Download from Github
+Download from GitHub

-After the Terraform code is deployed, the permissions required by the deploying user are no longer needed and can be safely removed.
+After the Terraform code is deployed, the permissions required by the deploying user are no longer needed and can safely be removed.

 Solution